LLNL/maestro_sheetmusic/multidimensional_sampling/README.md

 ```

-## Installing Maestro, pandas, scipy, and sklearn in a virtual environment
+## Installing the necessary python packages

-Th `best_candidate` sampling mode currently requires that maestro is installed from scratch in a virtual environment (see https://github.com/LLNL/maestrowf#setting-up-your-python-environment) and that the `pandas`, `scipy`, and `sklearn` packages be installed in that environment as well.
+The `best_candidate` sampling mode currently requires that maestro is installed from scratch in a virtual environment (see Maestro [install documentation](https://github.com/LLNL/maestrowf#setting-up-your-python-environment)) and that the `pandas`, `scipy`, and `sklearn` packages be installed in that environment as well.
 Below are the steps to take:

 ```
 # set install locations: